“I vow to make the Dean’s List next semester.”

 - Don’t forget to schedule and create time in your calendar to make sure it happens, because what gets scheduled in the calendar gets done.

-You got caught up chatting with classmates and missed your Thursday gym workout, or maybe you started that English project a bit too late to do the amount of research necessary for an A. While such scenarios can be frustrating, they shouldn’t be used as excuses to totally abandon your resolution.
+You got caught up chatting with classmates and have missed your Thursday gym workout, or maybe you started that English project a bit too late to do the amount of research necessary for an A. While such scenarios can be frustrating, they shouldn’t be used as excuses to totally abandon your resolution.

 “When you have a setback, don’t beat yourself up.
 Don’t dwell on it — only look back to learn from it, and then keep moving forward.
 You can’t control the past, but you are in charge of this moment and how you move forward with the choices you make,” Koraca says.

-Finally, consistently reminding yourself why you chose this resolution will help with drive.
+Finally, consistently reminding yourself why you chose this resolution will help with the drive.
 When suffering through extra calculus problems to prepare for acing the final, think about the look of pride on your mom’s face when you cross the stage at graduation in honor’s regalia.
 Make a Pinterest board of outfits you’d love to wear when a weight loss objective gets fulfilled.
 Envision your growing bank account when passing up a morning latte.

-And don’t forget the old saying “success breeds success.”
+Don’t forget the old saying “success breeds success.”
 Demonstrating to yourself that you can indeed accomplish great things will spur the confidence to reach even greater heights!